SenayYakut/JavaScript-/README.md

  * One of Engine's friends; handles all the dirty work of parsing and code-generation (see previous section).
 3. **Scope:**
  * Another friend of Engine; collects and maintains a look-up list of all the declared identifiers (variables), and enforces a strict set of rules as to how these are accessible to currently executing code.

+# Lexical Scope

+ * There are two predominant models for how scope works.
+The first of these is by far the most common, used by the vast majority of programming languages.
+It's called Lexical Scope,

+# Dynamic Scope

+The other model, which is still used by some languages (such as Bash scripting, some modes in Perl, etc.) is called Dynamic Scope.